In spreadsheet, pivot tables or dynamic tables are powerful tools for

 original data.
 This is often done by adding a column.
 We do this with

-We can add a new variable (called prop
+We can add a new variable (called prop) representing the

 proportion of penguins in each species with by using